miraclx/kairos/README.md

 - for each permutation, check if the seedphrase is valid.
 See <https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#generating-the-mnemonic>
 - if the seedphrase is valid, convert it to a secret key.
 - check if the public key derived from the secret key matches one of the expected keys.

+## Resume?

+While kairos runs, it atomically dumps it's state to a cache file - `.cache.json` that includes information about all the permutations that have been tried to avoid having to retry them on subsequent runs.